-TSX VENTURE: MAD
+TSX VENTURE: OCG

 Surrey, BC (FSCwire) - Miranda Gold Corp. (“Miranda”) (TSX-V: MAD) is pleased to announce that our new applications in the Middle Cauca Belt (see Figure 1) provide a regional-scale exploration play within a well-consolidated and strategic land position adjacent to advanced projects.
 The Middle Cauca Belt is prolific with gold porphyry, copper-gold porphyry, and epithermal gold districts and is the focus of intensive exploration in Colombia.
 At least ten separate districts are currently recognized in the Middle Cauca.

 The new Miranda applications cover important north-south fault strands of a larger regional structural corridor that localizes porphyry and epithermal gold districts within the Middle Cauca.
 These new or expanded applications add to Miranda’s Colombia portfolio and include:

 - the Lyra project that adjoins Continental Gold Inc.’s (TSX: CNL) Buriticá project;

 - an expansion of our Oribella project to adjoin Orosur Mining Inc.’s (TSX/AIM: OMI) Anza project and AngloGold Ashanti Limited’s (NYSE: AU) Nuevo Guintar project, and;

 - the Kuntur Project adjoins AngloGold Ashanti’s Quebradona (Nuevo Chaquiro) District.